Workshops of the Summer Academy

 CHIGIANA OPERALAB

-The Chigiana OperaLab created within the scope of the Orchestral Conducting and Voice courses is a workshop dedicated to opera production thanks to the collaboration of Daniele Gatti and William Matteuzzi.
-The lab is geared towards young singers, conductors, directors e scenic designers, enabling them to work with ensembles and professionals in the field, with the goal of giving the students first-hand experience on stage.
-Chigiana OperaLab is an extraordinary work experience that unites educational goals with on-stage performance within the context of the Chigiana International Festival & Summer Academy.
+Chigiana OperaLab is an active component of the advanced summer courses in Orchestral Conducting and Singing.
+It is a laboratory dedicated to musical theater, aimed at young singers, conductors, directors, and set designers, allowing them to work with instrumental ensembles and established professionals in the field.
+The goal is to provide students with direct stage experience.
+Chigiana OperaLab offers an extraordinary work experience that combines training with public performances, within the framework of the Chigiana International Festival & Summer Academy.

-For the 2022 edition of the Chigiana International Festival & Summer Academy, Chigiana OperaLab produced Il Signor Bruschino, ossia il figlio per azzardo by Gioachino Rossini, a farce in one act with the libretto by Giuseppe Maria Foppa, taken from the comedy Le fils par hasard, ou Ruse et folie by Alissan de Chazet and Maurice Ourry, with the same artistic team as the previous year.
-The production will be staged again this year at the Teatro Duse in Bologna.
+In 2021, Chigiana OperaLab produced the staged version of L’Occasione fa il Ladro, ovvero lo Scambio della Valigia by Gioachino Rossini.
+In the 2022 edition, it staged Il Signor Bruschino, ossia il Figlio per Azzardo by Gioachino Rossini, a playful farce in one act with a libretto by Giuseppe Maria Foppa, based on the comedy Le fils par hasard, ou Ruse et folie by Alissan de Chazet and Maurice Ourry.
+The production was later staged at Teatro Duse in Bologna.

 BAROQUELAB

-The Chigiana BaroqueOperaLab extends participation to other fields, such as direction, set design and costumes, and the various creative and technical skills (light designers, stage technicians …), collaborating with the Department of Opera and Musical Theater of the Mozarteum University of Salzburg and with guest professionals, in addition to the teachers already present.
+Chigiana BaroqueLab aims to broaden participation to include other areas such as stage direction, set and costume design, as well as various creative and technical roles (lighting designers, stage technicians, etc.).
+It engages the Department of Opera and Musical Theater at the Mozarteum University of Salzburg and guest professionals, in addition to the current faculty.

 COMPOSITION WORKSHOP